RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

   - Australian Constitutions Act (No 2) 1850 (UK)
     -  Australian colonies to write their own constitutions with fully elected parliaments
     - established the Westminster system of responsible government
-    - colonial constitutions had to be reserved for the Queen’s assent.
+    - colonial constitutions had to be reserved for the Queen's assent.
       - R D Lumb stated constitution exceeded rights in Australian Constitutions Act
   - Gold - rush
     - Gold fuelled economy